rehierl/node-tree-outliner/1-3-hierarchies/1-1-setups-of-sets.md

 * `(#P = 0) <-> (#V = 0)`
 * `(#P > 0) <-> (#V > 0)`

+Note that `V` may hold elements of any kind.
+That is, there is no requirement of what kind of elements `V` must hold.
+The only restriction there is, is that all elements within `V` must be distinct from any other element in `V`.
+Other than that, `V` may hold elements of one kind (homogenous), or elements of different kinds (heterogenous).

 **Memory hook**
 A (simple) setup is a set of non-empty sets.